pachyderm/pachyderm/doc/enterprise/s3gateway.md

      2019-07-12 14:36:27 master.raw_data
      ```

-1. Verify that you can see the contents of a repository:
+1. List the contents of a repository:

    * If you are using `minikube`, type: